-In February 2011 DanTysk Offshore Wind signed an agreement with the Danish shipping company Swire Blue Ocean (SBO) to use its heavy lift vessel for transporting and installing the wind turbines at the project site from Esbjerg seaport, Denmark, and installing them at the project site.
+In February 2011 DanTysk Offshore Wind signed an agreement with the Danish shipping company Swire Blue Ocean (SBO) to use its heavy-lift vessel for transporting the wind turbines from Esbjerg seaport, Denmark, and installing them at the project site.

 The 161.9m-long vessel has a 1,200t capacity, twin-hook crane and a helipad.
-The ship, called Pacific Orca, was built at Samsung Heavy Industries' shipyard in South Korea.
+The ship, Pacific Orca, was built at the Samsung Heavy Industries shipyard in South Korea.

-It was delivered in 2012 and the wind turbines are being preassembled at the Port of Esbjerg.
+It was delivered in 2012 and the wind turbines were preassembled at the Port of Esbjerg.
 The environmental standard requirements of the Pacific Orca are certified by GL-Group Germanischer Lloyd.

-The power produced at the wind farm will be transmitted to a new onshore substation being built in Büttel, Schleswig-Holstein by the German-Dutch distribution grid operator TenneT.
+Power produced at the wind farm is transmitted to a new onshore substation built in Büttel, Schleswig-Holstein by the German-Dutch distribution grid operator TenneT.

 TenneT operates an offshore platform called SylWin alpha in the North Sea.
-The platform will be connected to the onshore electricity grid network by a 160km sea cable and a 45km land cable to the new substation in Büttel, Schleswig-Holstein.
+The platform is connected to the onshore electricity grid network by a 160km sea cable and a 45km land cable to the new substation in Büttel, Schleswig-Holstein.

-The AC power generated by the 80 wind turbines at the DanTysk offshore wind farm will be collected by the offshore transformer substation.
-It will be connected to the high-voltage direct current (HVDC) converter station SylWin alpha.
+The AC power generated by the 80 wind turbines at the DanTysk offshore wind farm is collected by the offshore transformer substation.
+It is connected to the high-voltage direct current (HVDC) converter station SylWin alpha.

-The AC will be converted to HVDC and then transmitted to the onshore Büttel station via the cable network.
-This will avoid transmission losses.
-The onshore converter station will convert the DC back into AC.
-The electricity will then be distributed through the national ultra-high voltage electricity grid.
+The AC is converted into HVDC and then transmitted to the onshore Büttel station via the cable network.
+This avoids transmission losses.
+The onshore converter station converts the DC back into AC.
+The electricity is then distributed through the national ultra-high-voltage electricity grid.

 Construction of the DanTysk offshore wind farm started in March 2012.
-Offshore construction work started in February 2013 and all the 80 foundations were installed by December 2013.
-The turbine installation began in March 2014 and was completed by the end of 2014.
+Offshore construction work began in February 2013 and all of the 80 foundations were installed by December 2013.
+Turbine installation began in March 2014 and was completed by the end of 2014.